 A weekly or monthly drought bulletin could be made available on an agency electronic bulletin board for dial-up access by users over commercial telecommunication lines.
-This approach is used, for example, by the National Science Foundation's "science indicators" bulletin board and the Department of Commerce's "economic bulletin board."
+This approach is used, for example, by the Electronic technologies open up new alternatives for dissemination of timesensitive Federal STI, such as drought information.

+National Science Foundation's "science indicators" bulletin board and the Department of Commerce's "economic bulletin board.
 Or the drought bulletin board could be disseminated online via the computer center of a single agency contractor, an approach used by the Securities and Exchange Commission (for corporate financial information) and USDA (for various agricultural reports and bulletins).
 Alternatively, an agency computer center could be employed.
-For instance, the Environmental Protection Agency is making its toxic release inventory" available online via the National Library of Medicine computer center.
-Finally, the drought bulletin board could be offered as a service of private sector commercial or not-for-profit value-added information gateways and vendors.
-'G
+For instance, the Environmental Protection Agency is making its "toxic release inventory" available online via the National Library of Medicine computer center.
+And the U.S. Geological Survey provides data on earthquake epicenters online from the National Earthquake Information Center in Golden, Colorado.
+Finally, the drought bulletin board could be offered as a service of private sector commercial or not-for-profit value-added information gateways and vendors.1